Medical Dermatology for skin conditions like eczema

 Treatment options for HS depend on the severity and include medical-grade soaps, laser hair removal, topical and oral antibiotics, surgical procedures, and biologics.

-If you are interested in discussing your potential HS, then consider scheduling an appointment with Dr. Cameron for further evaluation/treatment.
+If you are interested in discussing your potential HS, then consider scheduling an appointment with us for further evaluation/treatment.

 Hives

-Hives, also known as urticaria, occur in 15-20% of people during their lifetime.
-Hives present as red, swollen, itchy bumps of varying shapes and sizes in the skin that last less than 24 hours and do not leave any residual trace of change on the skin.
-Hives are best treated with an antihistamine schedule and avoidance of triggers, including medications, heat, pressure, cold, and exercise.
+Hives, also known as urticaria, occur in 15–20% of people during their lifetime.
+Hives present as red, swollen, itchy bumps of varying shapes and sizes that typically last less than 24 hours and do not leave residual skin changes.
+Hives are often treated with antihistamines and avoidance of triggers, including medications, heat, pressure, cold, and exercise.

-If you or your child may have developed hives, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you or your child may have developed hives, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Melasma

-Melasma is a pigmentary disorder that presents with irregularly bordered brown to tan patches on the face.
-Melasma occurs most often in women and in patients of Asian and Hispanic descent but can also occur in all skin types.
-Melasma is worsened with continued sun exposure and improves with sun avoidance.
+Melasma is a pigmentary disorder that presents with irregularly bordered brown-to-tan patches on the face.
+It occurs most often in women and in patients of Asian and Hispanic descent, but it can affect all skin types.
+Melasma is worsened by continued sun exposure and often improves with sun avoidance.

-If you may have developed melasma, then consider scheduling an appointment with Dr. Cameron for further evaluation and treatment.
+If you believe you may have developed melasma, consider scheduling an appointment with Cameron Dermatology for further evaluation and treatment.

 Moles